Sanmith27/LIC-Experiments/README.md

  3) AC Analysis:
      1. The AC response graph confirms that the circuit remains stable at different frequencies.
-     2. The gain and phase shift align with theoretical expectations.
+     2. The gain(-9.94 dB) and phase shift align with theoretical expectations.
      3. The circuit maintains its performance across the tested frequency range.

 # INFERENCE( Design-1):